seblum/MOOCs/Advanced Data Science Capstone/README.md

 This work implements a sentiment analysis for financial news to classify headlines of financial news from the perspective of a retail investor.
 This will contribute to making the right choice on brokerage.
 The dataset is found on Kaggle

-The project can be divided into three parts.
+The project can be divided into five parts.
 1. Data investigation
 2. Feature engineering
 3. Model training